thchang/thchang-style/README.md

 Eventually I realized it would be better to automate website maintenance as well.
-But this requires increased flexibility, and advanced Python scripts.
+But this requires increased flexibility, and a lot of Python scripts.

 Eventually I realized I needed to store certain items (such as work experience, awards, degree, collaborators, and fun links) in some other format.
-I was inspired to use YAML after stumbling across Brandon Amos's tool, which does something very similar: https://github.com/bamos/cv
+I was inspired to use YAML after stumbling across Brandon Amos's CV: https://github.com/bamos/cv

 ## Usage